cbendetti/Bendetti_Portfolio/content/authors/admin/_index.md

 - Visitors
 ---

 Camilla is an incoming student at the Robert H. Smith School of Business at the [University of Maryland](https://www.rhsmith.umd.edu/) where she will start a Masters in Business Analytics in August 2020.
-In May 2020 Camilla finished her B.A. in Statistics and Philosophy at [Macalester College](https://www.macalester.edu/).
+In May 2020 Camilla completed her B.A. in Statistics and Philosophy at [Macalester College](https://www.macalester.edu/).